Eating is One of Life’s Greatest Pleasures

 Here we go:

 Before you bite into a piece of cake, can you picture it as the ingredients that are in it?
-A piece of cake is just sugar, flour, fat and flavoring, that’s it.
-Try to think about food as a list of its ingredients and it may become a lot less appetizing.
+For example, a piece of cake is just sugar, flour, fat and flavoring, that’s it.
+Try to think about food as a list of its ingredients, and it may become a lot less appetizing.

 Often when you eat something considered “forbidden,” you eat it fast while standing up and we miss the whole experience of delicious.
-Finish chewing before you put the next bite in your mouth.
-Put your fork down after each bite.
+Finish chewing before you put the next bite in your mouth, and put your fork down after each bite.
 Pay attention to how the food really tastes before you swallow.
-If you like to eat, take your time.
+If you like to eat, take your time, right?

-There are some habits here that I really find effective.
+Here are more habits here Portion Control tips that I really find effective.

 - When at home, eat on smaller plates.
 I’m not saying you can’t have seconds, but if you do it will be a “choice”.